 Very highest standards

 Once you have bought the engineered wood flooring and it has been fitted by us, maintaining the high quality appearance is simple.
 A simple sweeping will keep your wood floor clean and free of dust and spills should be mopped up immediately to prevent damage to the wood.
-We install these as well as laminate flooring and quality carpets across Gillingham, Rochester, Rainham, Maidstone, Medway, Sittingbourne, Sheerness, Faversham, Orpington, Greenwich, Canterbury, Dartford, Bexley, Bromley, Chatham, Ashford, Gravesend, Sevenoaks, Tunbridge Wells and Strood.
+We install these as well as laminate flooring and quality carpets across Kent, Surrey and Sussex, as well as Tonbridge, Gillingham, Rochester, Rainham, Maidstone, Medway, Sittingbourne, Sheerness, Faversham, Orpington, Greenwich, Canterbury, Dartford, Bexley, Bromley, Chatham, Ashford, Gravesend, Sevenoaks, Tunbridge Wells and Strood.